 - Dental work

-The following eligible expenses lesser-known medical expenses are often overlooked:
+The following lesser-known medical expenses may also be claimed:

 - Home renovations for persons with disabilities (or their family members).
 If modifications were made to improve access or mobility, you may be able to claim the costs.